exercism/blog/posts/leap-in-bits.md

 method across different programming languages.

-Now go forth and find a better smaller faster way if you can.
+Now go forth and find a better, smaller or faster way if you can.

 Quoted references from:
 [Stack Overflow](https://stackoverflow.com/questions/3220163/how-to-find-leap-year-programmatically-in-c/11595914#11595914)